The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-1 If there is only one class annotated with picocli.CommandLine.Command it will be used as entry point to Picocli CommandLine.
+1 If there is only one class annotated with picocli.CommandLine.Command, it will be used automatically as the entry point of the command line application.

 2 All classes annotated with picocli.CommandLine.Command are registered as CDI beans.

-Beans with @CommandLine.Command should not use proxied scopes (e.g. do not use @ApplicationScope) because Picocli will not be able to set field values in such beans.
-This extension will register classes with @CommandLine.Command annotation using @Depended scope.
-If you need to use proxied scope, then annotate setter and not field, for example:
+Beans annotated with @CommandLine.Command should not use proxied scopes (e.g. do not use @ApplicationScoped) because Picocli will not be able to set field values in such beans.
+By default, this Picocli extension registers classes annotated with @CommandLine.Command with the @Dependent scope.
+If you need to use a proxied scope, then annotate the setters and not the fields, for example:

 @CommandLine.Command